 Benefits include:

 Explorer Patcher is designed to remain lightweight and predictable.
-It does not add background telemetry, advertising components, or unnecessary services.
+It does not include background telemetry, advertising components, or unneeded services.

 Performance characteristics: